Luberon Burnt Sienna Pigment

 The pigment now identified as burnt sienna is a calcined yellow iron oxide earth pigment generally warmer and more transparent than other yellow earths.
-In the scientific study of historical pigments, it is not generally possible to distinguish yellow earths and siennas.
+In the scientific study of historical pigments, distinguishing yellow earth and siennas is not generally possible.
 Even in the case of modern pigments, there is often not a clear dividing line between yellow earth and raw sienna.

-The pigment sienna owes its name to the Italian city, Siena, located in the Tuscany region.
-An area of rolling hills, it is famous for the mining and production of the pigment since the Renaissance.
-The localities where sienna earth is found are not confined to the original ones near the town of Siena, but all through Tuscany, Sicily, Sardinia, the Luberon Mountains in France and in the Hartz Mountains of Germany, earth of similar quality is found.
-In the United States, in Pennsylvania deposits of sienna earths are found, and in the mountain ranges of Virginia good, rich deposits have been developed.
-In the European part of Russia the most widely known sources of sienna earths are in the Kudinovskoye deposit in the Moscow region and the Ukholovskoye deposit of Ryazansk province.
+The pigment sienna owes its name to the Italian city, Siena, in the Tuscany region.
+An area of rolling hills, it has been famous for mining and producing sienna since the Renaissance.
+The localities where sienna earth is found are not confined to the original ones near Siena, but all through Tuscany, Sicily, Sardinia, the Luberon Mountains in France, and the Hartz Mountains of Germany, earth of similar quality is found.
+In the United States, in Pennsylvania, deposits of sienna earth are found, and rich deposits have been developed in the mountain ranges of Virginia.
+In the European part of Russia, the most widely known sources of sienna earth are the Kudinovskoye deposit in the Moscow region and the Ukholovskoye deposit of the Ryazansk province.

-Sienna earths have been used as a pigment since prehistoric times, although the name terra di Siena for yellow earth did not appear in painting treatises until the second half of the 18th century.
+Sienna earth has been used as a pigment since prehistoric times, although the name terra di Siena for yellow earth did not appear in painting treatises until the second half of the 18th century.

-Natural sienna earth is a yellow pigment with a more or less brownish red tinge in the mass tone and a more or less yellowish undertone.
-It differs from the yellow ocher by having a much deeper color, more than twice the tinting power, containing only two-fifths as much silica, only one-third as much alumina and from two and one-half to three times as much iron oxide hydroxide, and in addition to this from one to one and one-half per cent of manganese oxide, to the presence of which is due the difference in color.
+Natural sienna earth is a yellow pigment with a more or less brownish-red tinge in the mass tone and a more or less yellowish undertone.
+It differs from the yellow ocher by having a much deeper color, more than twice the tinting power, containing only two-fifths as much silica, only one-third as much alumina, and from two and one-half to three times as much iron oxide hydroxide, and in addition to this from one to one and one-half percent of manganese oxide, to the presence of which is due the color difference.

 Natural sienna earth closely resembles yellow ocher by its composition.
-The content of iron oxide hydroxide in sienna varies from 40 to 70% while in ocher it may be less than 20%.
+The content of iron oxide hydroxide in sienna varies from 40 to 70%, while in ocher, it may be less than 20%.
 A. H. Church reports the typical constituents of sienna based upon three analyses given by M. G. Hurst: Hygroscopic water 8.2 to 17.5%; combined water which includes traces of organic matter 9.0 to 12.4%; manganese dioxide 0.6 to 1.5%; iron oxide 45.8 to 59.7%; and silica 5.0 to 17.4% [The Chemistry of Paints and Painting, p.
 230].
-The differences in color between ocher and sienna earth pigments, is most likely due to the degree of hydration, or quantity of water bonded to its ferric oxide content.
-These pigments are basically composed of the minerals goethite and hematite associated with varying proportions of mineral impurities.
+The differences in color between ocher and sienna earth pigments are most likely due to the degree of hydration or quantity of water bonded to its ferric oxide content.
+These pigments are composed of goethite and hematite, associated with varying proportions of mineral impurities.

-Roasting natural sienna produces a very great change in its hue as well as in the depth of its color.
-The iron oxide hydroxide becomes converted to iron oxide, this change being accompanied by a great increase in the translucency and depth of the color.
-Our French burnt sienna is roasted in furnaces from natural sienna earths extracted from deposits in the Luberon Mastif, Provence, southern France.
-It is especially noted for its rich reddish brown color and transparency.
+Roasting natural sienna produces a significant change in its hue and the depth of its color.
+The iron oxide hydroxide becomes converted to iron oxide, accompanied by a significant increase in the transparency and depth of the color.
+Our French burnt sienna is roasted in furnaces from natural sienna earth extracted from deposits in the Luberon Mastif, Provence, southern France.
+It is especially noted for its rich reddish-brown color and transparency.

 Permanence and Compatibility

-Burnt sienna does not react with other pigments and is effectively used in fresco, oil, tempera and watercolors.
-It is considered to be permanent with medium tinting strength and excellent transparency.
-It does not react with solvents, and is indifferent to alkalis, but is partially soluble in acids.
+Burnt sienna does not react with other pigments and is effectively used in fresco, oil, tempera, and watercolors.
+It is considered permanent, with medium tinting strength and excellent transparency.
+It does not react with solvents and is indifferent to alkalis but is partially soluble in acids.

 Oil Absorption and Grinding

-Burnt sienna requires a large proportion of oil to make it into a satisfactory oil-based paint.
-The oil absorption ratio is 45–55 parts by weight of oil to 100 parts by weight of linseed oil.
+Burnt sienna requires a large proportion of oil to make it into a good oil-based paint.
+The oil absorption ratio is 45–55 parts by oil weight to 100 parts by weight of linseed oil.
 If the measurement were grams, burnt sienna would require 45–55 grams (by weight) of linseed oil to grind 100 grams (by weight) of pigment to form a stiff paste.